oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 nested `$select `or` $expand`, but MUST still be present, without a suffix, if it is explicitly selected.

-There is no shortcut for representing the list of all navigation properties;
+The context URL has no shortcut for representing the list of all navigation properties;
-`$expand=*` is treated as if the corresponding navigation properties were explicitly expanded.
+`$expand=*` is treated as if all navigation properties were explicitly expanded.

 If the context URL includes only expanded navigation properties (i.e., only navigation properties suffixed with parentheses), then all